shred/acme4j/src/doc/docs/migration.md

 This document will help you migrate your code to the latest _acme4j_ version.

+## Migration to Version 2.15

+- `acme4j-smime` requires BouncyCastle now.
+The `BouncyCastleProvider` must also be added as security provider.
+- In `acme4j-smime`, the `EmailProcessor` constructor is private now.
+Use `EmailProcessor.plainMessage()` as drop-in replacement.

 ## Migration to Version 2.13

 - The `acme4j-smime` module has switched from _JavaMail_ to _Jakarta Mail_.
 Unfortunately, this is a breaking API change because classes like `javax.mail.internet.InternetAddress` have moved to respective `jakarta.mail` packages.